Instagram Combined Shape quotation Created with Sketch. 69

 Mission: This after-school literacy program strives to provide local children, grades K-2, free mentoring services in the hopes that they will develop a life-long love of literacy.

-Collaborative Partners: SUNY Potsdam departments of Literacy and Childhood Education, local school districts, graduate assistants, work study students, Alpha Kappa Delta Alumnae Association, and the Corning Incorporated Foundation through the Corning/Canton Plant.
+Collaborative Partners: SUNY Potsdam departments of Literacy and Childhood Education, local school districts, graduate assistants, work study students, and the Alpha Kappa Delta Alumnae Association.

 Program Coordinators